Master of Education in Educational Studies

 Trent’s School of Education and Professional Learning has a successful history of encouraging the development of its students through small-group teaching.
 Our commitment to fostering intellectual exchange and mentoring through face-to-face course delivery will provide personalized and transformative educational experiences.
 Students will also be encouraged to engage with the community outside the classroom and participate in colloquia and conferences, a distinctive feature of Trent’s scholarly ethos.

-The M.Ed. program not only gears itself towards professionals in the field of education, but also those who wish to pursue academic and leadership careers in fields with related educational foci, such as medical or nursing education, environmental education, intersecting areas of psychology and education, and social work.
+The M.Ed. program not only gears itself towards professionals in the field of education, but also those who wish to pursue academic and leadership.
+Careers such as: medical or nursing education, environmental education, intersecting areas of psychology and education, and social work.

 Obtaining an M.Ed.: